datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 6. The new windows shows you a tabular like display listing all of the column names taken from the header record of the file if you indicated that they existed, otherwise the plugin will generate column names (e.f.col_1, col_2 etc.) for you.
 You can overwrite these if you want to.

 No attempt is made to pick a data type for you.
 You need to select these for yourself from the dropdown against each column name.
-Although we have said that the data type of a column is required, SQLite unlike other realationaldatabase implementations, allows you to not select a data type.
-You should however alsway specify a data type.
+Although we have said that the data type of a column is required, SQLite unlike other realational database implementations, allows you to not select a data type.
+You should however always specify a data type.

 For the SN7577 table all of the fields were specified as INTEGER with the exception of the wts column which is a REAL.